Image file formats

 Something in my heart yearns to develop AI image codecs.

-6 Previewing in macos
+6 Previewing in macOS

-See macos image preview.
+See macOS image preview.

 7 Bonus: mass conversion

-I like to convert my ultra-high-res TIFFs to still-very-large-but-manageable AVIFs with minimal loss of quality but a huge reduction (75%+?) in filesize:
+I like to convert my ultra-high-res TIFFs to still-very-large-but-manageable AVIFs with minimal loss of quality but a huge reduction (75%+?) in file size:

 for file in *.tiff